 Age limits on contributions

-For similar reasons to the change in RMDs, it was decided that workers should be able to continue making contributions to their retirement account as long as they are employed.
+For similar reasons to the change in RMDs, it was decided that workers should be able to continue making contributions to their retirement accounts as long as they are employed.
 Therefore, the previous limitation that restricted IRA contributions at age 70.5 were lifted for those still employed and working.

 401k plans for part-time employees

 Extending the scope of 401k plans to part-time employees allowed more workers to save for retirement.
 This new policy required employers to offer 401k plans to part-time employees if they worked more than 1,000 hours in one year or 500 hours per year over three consecutive years.

 A change in government regimes has also necessitated a change in financial regulations.
 As a result, the SECURE Act is getting an upgrade that many call “SECURE 2.0”.
 These proposed changes serve to make it even easier for Americans to save for retirement and loosen many existing restrictions.

 Note: At the time of publishing, the proposed changes mentioned here have not been passed into law and could change if the senate or house modifies the bills.
 We will update this section if and when any of these proposed changes come into effect.

 While the original SECURE Act of 2019 helped push back required minimum distributions, the bill’s recent update plans to expand this to a larger degree.
 As of 2019, RMDs were set at 72 years old, but as part of the SECURE Act 2.0, retirees will be able to wait until the age of 73 to take RMDs beginning in 2022.
 Even further, the SECURE Act 2.0 bill will delay RMDs progressively in the future, with the age increasing to 74 in 2029 and 75 in 2032.